2020 eNASCAR iRacing Pro Invitational Series: Main event

 Alex Bowman won after Ty Dillon spun through the infield on the last lap from the lead.
 Polesitter Corey LaJoie finished second over third-place Ryan Preece in a photo finish.

 Jeff Gordon competed in this race, and was involved in the big one, where his No. 24 flipped into the catchfence.
 After using his one reset, he was involved in another incident later in the race, which ended his chances of competing for the win as he finished nine laps down in 38th place.
 Clint Bowyer, who provided the sim rig Jeff was using, finished 33rd after getting caught up in a last-lap crash (he had also blown an engine while leading, having spent too long behind Bowman who was on the tail end of the lead lap at that time).
-The one DNF of the race was Denny Hamlin, who was booted from the race during the caution period for Jeff's second crash for a pit lane violation caused in part by his daughter Taylor turning his sim rig's screen off having gotten hold of the remote.
+The one DNF of the race was Denny Hamlin, who was booted from the race during the caution period for Jeff's second crash for a pit lane violation caused in part by his daughter turning his sim rig's screen off having gotten hold of the remote.